Privacy Policy

 - Right to lodge a complaint: if you believe Factual is mishandling your data, you may lodge a complaint with your local supervisory authority.
 In Portugal, this is the Comissão Nacional de Proteção de Dados (CNPD).

 The data controller for the limited processing performed by Factual is the developer identified in the contact details below.
-Google, TelemetryDeck, and Apple act as independent controllers or processors for the data they receive directly, under their own terms.
+Google, TelemetryDeck, Meta, and Apple act as independent controllers or processors for the data they receive directly, under their own terms.

 9. Changes to this Policy